The aim of Geography at the Prep School is to make children interested and more aware of the world in which they live.

 “Geography is exciting and dynamic and we want to inspire a curiosity to find out more in each pupil.”

-Geography is taught both in and outside the classroom and we aim for all children to undertake some form of fieldwork in each of Years 3, 5, 7 and 8, especially as pupils in Year 8 are required to produce a major piece of geography fieldwork study as part of the Common Entrance process.
+Geography is taught both in and outside the classroom and we aim for all children to undertake some form of fieldwork in each of Years 3, 5, 7 and 8.

 Other visits are arranged locally or regionally to tie in with particular topics of study.
 We are fortunate to be located in a rich and varied physical environment with both the Yorkshire Dales, the Lake District and Fylde Coast on our doorstep, offering plenty of opportunities for fieldwork and studies.